Kalana304/KORSAL/README.md

 ### Setting up the CenterNet

-When seting up CenterNet, use the instructions mentioned in their official [repository](https://github.com/xingyizhou/CenterNet) to install DCNv2.
-The modified scripts for CenterNet are provided in this repository.
-If you face an error regarding DCNv2, follow the instructions below.
+When seting up CenterNet, we followed the instructions mentioned in their official [repository](https://github.com/xingyizhou/CenterNet.
+The modified scripts of CenterNet for Action Detection are provided in this [repository](https://github.com/Kalana304/KORSAL/tree/main/CenterNet).

+To install DCNv2, follow the below instructions:

 1. **Build NMS**